From the Report Builder tab, you can click on an existing report to update its setup, or create a new one.

 You can view, save, copy, or delete a scheduled report in the same way as with a regular report.
 To download a scheduled report, click the Download button on the ‘Files’ tab.
 On the morning of the day when a report is scheduled to run, a new file appears in the 'Files' list.
 When it's finished running, the 'Download' button appears.Campaign Manager allows users who are not on US Eastern Standard Time to set a local time for their account for reporting purposes.
 Your local reporting time dictates what time of day Campaign Manager data is processed and published for scheduled reports.
 Learn more about local time reporting

 (Optional) Click the link under ‘Delivery’ to share the report with other users.
 You can either email a copy of the report as a CSV attachment or share a link that users can visit to download the file in Report Builder.
+Only reports shared as a link are visible under the Reports shared with me filter.

 If you try to email a report that is larger than 200 KB, it will automatically be compressed into a zip file.
 Zip files larger than 25 MB cannot be emailed.
 The maximum number of recipients you can include for a given report is 1,000.
 You can also email saved and scheduled reports.